Why Do I Feel Like I Hate My Kids? Navigating Parenting

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

-It can be hard to admit, but sometimes parents feel like they hate their own kids.
-If you find yourself thinking, “I hate my kids,” it is important to understand that these feelings are a normal sign of overwhelm or frustration and are usually temporary, but they can be powerful and intense.
-If you experience these feelings at times, it may help to understand the source of these emotions so that you can better cope with them and focus on nurturing relationships with your kids.
+Some people may believe they hate their own kids, although this decision can be difficult to come to.
+If you find yourself thinking, “I hate my kids,” these feelings may be a sign of overwhelm or frustration and are typically temporary, yet they can be powerful and intense.
+If you experience these thoughts coupled with intense anger or distress at times, it may help to understand the source of these emotions so that you can better cope with them and focus on nurturing relationships with your kids.

-Whether you’re a mother or father, you might feel guilty or think that you’re a bad parent for how you feel.
-However, addressing this concern might be considered a sign of strength that means you are brave enough to face your emotions and understand why they're arising.
+Whether you’re a mother or a father, you may feel guilty or think that you’re a bad parent for how you're feeling.
+However, addressing this concern can be a sign of strength, indicating that you're brave enough to face your emotions and thoughts to understand why they're arising.
+Below, examine the possible sources of any potential negative emotions you’re experiencing as a parent and look at possible ways to reduce emotional intensity and reframe your beliefs.

 Getty/Anchiy